matt2005/matt2005.github.io/_posts/2019-12-27-repost---reading-obd2-data-without-elm327---part1.md

 ## Reading OBD2 data without ELM327, part 1 – CAN

-**Originally Posted on 2017-12-27 at https://m0agx.eu/2017/12/27/reading-obd2-data-without-elm327-part-1-can/**
+**Originally Posted on 2017-12-27 at [Original Post]**

 All modern cars have an OBD2 diagnostic connector that allows reading many engine and drivetrain parameters like RPM, vehicle speed, temperatures etc.

 Most of car interfaces use a special protocol translating chip like ELM327 or STN1110 to convert different vehicle protocols (that depend on the age and brand of the car) into an easier to use serial protocol with AT-commands.

 I wanted to build a datalogger that would fit into a OBD2 connector.
-There was no space to fit my microcontroller and another chip to do protocol conversion, so I investigated and reverse-engineered the most common OBD2 protocols to be able to implement them directly on my MCU.
+There was no space to fit my microcontroller and another chip to do protocol conversion, so I investigated and reverse-engineered the most common OBD2 protocols to be able to **implement them directly on my MCU**.

 This is the first post in series about OBD2.
 Second one is here.